albirrkarim/react-speech-highlight-demo/MAKE_BACKEND.md

             ], 400);
         }

-        // the [https://github.com/openai-php/laravel] package is have problem don't use it
+        // the [https://github.com/openai-php/laravel] package has problems don't use it
         // https://github.com/openai-php/laravel/issues/51#issuecomment-1651224516

         $body = [